Rura-M/FlashCards-App/README.md

 ## Lab 1

 ### App Description
-This app allows a user to choose a correct answer for the question
+This app allows a user to choose a correct answer for the question as well toggle between the question and answer

 ### App Walk-though